pusher/pusher-http-python/README.md

 ## Advanced usage

-Credentials can also be set in a per-instance basis:

-    p = pusher.Pusher(app_id='your-pusher-app-id', key='your-pusher-key', secret='your-pusher-secret')

 A custom json encoder class, such as the one provided by Django may also be specified:

     from django.core.serializers.json import DjangoJSONEncoder